davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 ### Why not produce a `dylib` for the standard library?
 [rationale-no-dylib]: #why-not-produce-a-dylib-for-the-standard-library

-The `std` crate's `Cargo.toml` is configured with `crate-type = ["rlib", "dylib"]` so it can produce both artifacts.
-The Rust project ships both artifacts, with the `dylib` only linked against when `-Cprefer-dynamic` is enabled.
-However, the `dylib` is not part of Rust's stability guarantee so a first-class way of specifying crate types is left to a future extension.
+The standard library supports being built as both a `rlib` and a `dylib` and both are shipped as part of the `rust-std` component.
+As it does not contain a metadata hash, it can be rebuilt unnecessarily when toolchain versions change (e.g. switching between stable and nightly and back).
+The `dylib` is only linked against when `-Cprefer-dynamic` is used. build-std will initially be conservative and not include the `dylib`.

 *See the following sections for future possibilities:*

-- [*Allow choosing the crate type of the standard library?*][future-crate-type]
+- [*Build both `dylib` and `rlib` variants of the standard library*][future-crate-type]

 ↩ [*Proposal*][proposal]